THE DREAMER PROJECT

 • The Present Stage

-What’s shared now are fragments: YouTube loops, essays, journal annotations.
-They’re subjective, exploratory, and deliberately personal.
-There are no datasets or peer-reviewed claims here — just the beginning field tests of daily life, where the real experiment starts.
+What’s shared now are fragments: YouTube loops, essays, and annotations.
+They’re exploratory, subjective, and deliberately personal.
+There are no surveys or claims here — only early field notes of daily life, where the creative experiment takes root.

 • The Long View

-The Dreamer Project looks further ahead: a slow arc of research that might one day integrate creative study with scientific collaboration.
-Design objects, perception experiments, and symbolic practices could grow into apps, surveys, even data collection.
-No deadlines, no grand promises — just curiosity carried forward over years.
+The Dreamer Project looks further ahead: a slow arc of creative research that may one day cross into collaborative exploration.
+Design objects, symbolic practices, and perception probes could evolve into shared tools like apps, or participatory platforms.
+No deadlines, no grand promises — just curiosity carried forward.

 • The Wider Conversation

-This experiment doesn’t live in isolation.
-Philosophers of mind, consciousness researchers, and nondual traditions are all asking related questions.
+This project doesn’t live in isolation.
+Philosophers of mind, consciousness researchers, and nondual traditions are asking related questions.
 The Dreamer Project isn’t doctrine and isn’t science (yet).
-It’s a field test of perception, a place to join the conversation without the pressure of answers.
+It’s a field test of perception — an invitation to join the conversation without pressure for conclusions.

 Your Role

-Every experiment needs participants, and here that means you.
+Every creative experiment needs participants, and here that means you.
 Try a practice, shift a perception, and notice what changes.
-Then share: leave a comment on YouTube, join the newsletter to follow new reports, or add your voice to the We The Dreamer book survey.
-Each reflection is part of the collective log.
-Your role is not to believe, but to test and to tell us what you find.
+Then share: leave a comment on YouTube, join the newsletter, or add your voice to the We The Dreamer book survey.
+Your role isn’t to believe, but to try and reflect — to add your mark to the shared sketchbook of perception.

 Subscribe to The Dreamer Report on YouTube →